All about eTicketing on Capitol Corridor

-To make booking and reservation changes more convenient and get you on the train more quickly, an eTicketing pilot program has launched on the Capitol Corridor.
-This new program simplifies the ticketing process and enhances your travel experience aboard the Capitol Corridor.
+To make booking and reservation changes more convenient and get you on the train more quickly, Capitol Corridor and Amtrak are implementing eTicketing for the Capitol Corridor route.
+This program simplifies the ticketing process and enhances your travel experience aboard the Capitol Corridor.
 Here's how it works:

 1. Purchase Your eTicket